TUPE – Transfer of Undertaking

 Protection from Dismissal

 Any dismissals will be automatically unfair, where the sole or principal reason for the dismissal is the transfer.
-This is also the case where the sole or principal reason for the dismissal is a reason connected to the transfer, unless it is for an economical, technical or organisational reason (an “ETO” reason) requiring a change in the workforce.
-This ETO defence is narrow in scope but it would likely cover a redundancy situation.
-However, even if the employer can rely upon an ETO defence and the dismissal is not automatically unfair, it may still be unfair for other reasons (e.g. unfair selection).
+This is also the case where the sole or principal reason for the dismissal is the transfer unless it is for an economical, technical or organizational reason (an “ETO” reason) entailing changes in the workforce.
+However, even if the employer can rely upon an ETO defense and the dismissal is not automatically unfair, it may still be unfair for other reasons (e.g. unfair selection).

 Variation of terms and conditions of employment under TUPE

 As the new employer is required to take on the employees on their existing terms and conditions of employment, it is prohibited from making any changes to the terms and conditions of employment of the transferred employees if the sole or principal reason for the variation is the transfer.
-This is also the case where the sole or principal reason is connected to the transfer, unless there is an ETO reason for the change.
+This is also the case where the sole or principal reason is the transfer unless there is an ETO reason for the change and both the employer and employee agree that variation or the terms of the contract permit the employer to make such a variation.
 An ETO reason might include a change in the number of the workforce e.g. redundancy.
+In some insolvency situations permitted variations are allowed.